-Unfortunately, the places being referred to are often some of the most beautiful and tourist-worthy — ironic, right?
+Unfortunately, the places referred to are often some of the most beautiful and tourist-worthy — ironic, right?
 Just like some of the most dangerous cities in the world are the ones that beckon travelers the most.

 Instead, take all precautions when visiting the most dangerous places in the world.

 - 31 Most Dangerous Places in the World

 - 3. Valley of Death (Russia)